-It doubled as Vulgaria, where the Child-catcher lurked.
-His carriage can be seen outside the Medieval Crime & Justice Museum in the town.
+It doubled as Vulgaria, where the child-catcher lurked.
+His carriage can be seen outside the town’s Medieval Crime & Justice Museum.

 When Caractacus Potts landed in Chitty Chitty Bang Bang, it was next to the Tauberbrücke.
-The filmakers did adopt a little bit of artistic licence and merged the town with the Neuschwanstein Castle some 120miles (200km) away.
+The filmmakers adopted a little bit of artistic licence and merged the town with the Neuschwanstein Castle some 120miles (200km) away.

-Dress warm and comfortable, this is essential it was cold in December.
+Dress warm and comfortable; this is essential because it was cold in December.

 You really need to book early as these markets are very popular.

 As Rothenburg ob der Tauber is a very picturesque town, it does become very popular with day trippers.
-Although this means that the pace slows down nicely of an evening.
+Although this means that the pace slows down nicely in the evening.

 Germany’s Christmas markets are for all ages, don’t be put off that it is all for children; it really isn’t.
 We are all big kids at heart…..